Akhil Bharatiya Vidyarthi Parishad

+The Akhil Bharatiya Vidyarthi Parishad (ABVP) is a student organisation in India, which was established in 1949.
+It's a significant student body with over 5 million members, making it one of the largest student organisations in the world.
+ABVP is a student wing of Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva and nationalist organisation.

 History

 The ABVP, founded in 1948 with the initiative of the RSS activist Balraj Madhok, was formally registered on 9 July 1949.
 Its purpose when founded was to counter communist influence on university campuses.
-Yashwant Rao Kelkar, a lecturer in Bombay, became its main organiser in 1958.
+Yashwantrao Kelkar, a lecturer in Bombay, became its main organiser in 1958.
 According to the ABVP website, he built the organisation into what it is now and is considered to be 'the real architect of the ABVP'.

 Various branches of the ABVP have been involved in Hindu-Muslim communal riots since 1961.
 However, in the 1970s, the ABVP also increasingly took on issues concerning the lower middle classes like corruption and government inertia.
-The ABVP played a leading role in the agitational politics of the 1970s during the JP Movement.
-This led to collaboration among student activists in Gujarat and Bihar.
+The ABVP played a leading role in the agitational politics of the 1970s during the Bihar Movement.
+Many leaders like, Yashwantrao Kelkar, Dattopant Thengadi, Manmohan G. Vaidya, Sunil Ambekar, played an instrumental role in expanding ABVP's presence in campuses across India.This led to collaboration among student activists in Gujarat and Bihar.
 The ABVP gained significantly from such efforts after the Emergency and experienced a growth in membership.

-By 1974, the ABVP had 160,000 members across 790 campuses and had gained control over several prominent universities, including University of Delhi via student elections.
+By 1974, the ABVP had 160,000 members across 790 campuses and had gained control over several prominent universities, including Delhi University via student elections.
 By 1983, the organisation had 250,000 members and 1,100 branches.
-ABVP grew during the 1990s, receiving more support as a result of the Babri Masjid demolition and the economic liberalisation pursued by the P. V. Narasimharao government.
+ABVP grew during the 1990s, receiving more support as a result of the Babri Masjid demolition and the economic liberalisation pursued by the P. V. Narasimha Rao government.
 It continued to grow after the United Progressive Alliance came to power in 2003, trebling in membership to 3.175 million members as of 2016.
-It claims to be India's largest student organisation.